Sit back and relax with a homemade face mask

 How to make a homemade sweet-scented honey face mask

 To make a honey-flavoured homemade face mask that is perfect for skin prone to breakouts, simply mix one tablespoon of honey with one teaspoon of cinnamon and one teaspoon of nutmeg.
 If your skin is red and inflamed, a honey and charcoal mask might be just what you need.
 Activated charcoal is known for its ability to absorb dirt and harmful substances.
 Simply mix one tablespoon of raw honey with one tablespoon of activated charcoal powder and apply to your face.
 Powerful homemade face masks don't get much simpler than that.
-You can learn more about the power of charcoal for skin here.

 How to make an oatmeal face mask